bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/3 - complex variations/README.md

 In this tutorial, we have covered 3 different methods to vary checkpoints (or many other things):

 - simple one, using a dedicated node: applicable to checkpoints, LoRAs, samplers, schedulers
-- a more versatile one, that should adapt to many of your use cases
+- a more versatile one, that should adapt to many of your use cases: use a `List: from String` or `List: from Multiline`
 - one using the `Output Config` node, to standardize your workflow and keep the values separated

 > [!TIP]